Uveitis refers to inflammation of the middle layer of the eye, which is called the uvea (or uveal tract).

 Scleritis may affect the front and/or back of the eye.
 It causes a very red eye and intense ocular pain, which can sometimes even prevent sleep.

 If you experience any uveitis symptoms, you should immediately contact your GP who may refer you to an ophthalmologist for further investigation.
-An optometrist may also be able to detect uveitis, if very severe and recommend referral to a uveitis expert for investgation and treatment.
+An optometrist may also be able to detect uveitis, if very severe and recommend referral to a uveitis expert for investigation and treatment.
 It is recommended that urgent attention from an ophthalmologist is sought if signs of uveitis is accompanied by sudden or pronounced blurred vision, as this may represent the severe form of uveitis.

 Lines are open Monday to Friday, 8am to 6pm excluding bank holidays for general enquiries or to book an appointment.